-The program we evaluate is called "For Girls and Science" (Pour les Filles et la Science) and was launched in 2014 by the L'Oréal Foundation-the corporate foundation of the world's leading cosmetics manufacturer-to encourage girls to explore STEM career paths.
+The program we evaluate is called "For Girls in Science" (Pour les Filles et la Science) and was launched in 2014 by the L'Oréal Foundation-the corporate foundation of the world's leading cosmetics manufacturer-to encourage girls to explore STEM career paths.
 It consists of one-hour in-class interventions by women with two very distinct profiles: half are young scientists (either Ph.D. candidates or postdoctoral researchers) who were awarded the L'Oréal-UNESCO "For Women in Science" Fellowship; the others are young professionals privately employed as scientists in the Research and Innovation division of the L'Oréal group.
 In the main part of the intervention, the role models share their experience and career path with the students.
-They also provide consistent information on science-related careers in general and more specifically on the underrepresentation of women, using two short videos and a set of customizable slides.
+They also provide information on science-related careers in general and on gender stereotypes using two short videos.

-The evaluation was conducted during the 2015/16 academic year in 98 of the 489 public and private high schools located in the Paris region.
-It involved 19,451 students from 416 classes in Grade 10 and 185 classes in Grade 12 (science track).
-Half of the classes were randomly selected to be visited by one of the 56 role model participants.
-The role models were then assigned to the selected classes through a registration process on a first-come, first-served basis.
-Important, irreversible educational choices are made by students at the end of both Grade 10 and Grade 12, allowing us to study the effect of the program on STEM enrollment outcomes in the following year, i.e., 2016/17.
+The evaluation was conducted during the 2015/16 academic year in 98 high schools located in the Paris region.
+It involved 19,451 students from Grade 10 and Grade 12 (science track), two grade levels at the end of which irreversible educational choices are made by students.
+Half of the classes were randomly selected to be visited by one of the 56 role model participants, who were assigned to those classes through a registration process on a first-come, first-served basis.

-The first contribution of our paper is to provide credible evidence of the impact of external female role models on STEM enrollment decisions in high school and at entry in higher education.
-In our empirical setting, we show that the role models' interventions led to a significant increase in the share of girls enrolling in STEM fields, but only in the educational tracks where they are strongly underrepresented.
+We show that the role models' interventions led to a significant increase in the share of girls enrolling in STEM fields, but only in the educational tracks where they are strongly underrepresented.
 In Grade 10, the classroom visits had no detectable impact on boys' and girls' probability of enrolling in the science track in Grade 11, where girls are only slightly underrepresented (47 percent of students).
-By contrast, the program induced a significant 2.4-percentage-point increase in STEM undergraduate enrollment among girls in Grade 12, or an increase of 8 percent over the baseline rate of 29 percent, while the effect for boys was negligible.
-This positive impact on female STEM enrollment is driven by female students shifting to selective STEM programs, which lead to the most prestigious graduate schools, and male-dominated STEM programs (math, physics, computer science, and engineering).
-The probability of enrolling in such programs after high school increased by 20 to 30 percent among female students, which corresponds to one girl in every two Grade 12 classes switching to either type of program at college entry.
-These effects, which are robust to a wide range of specification tests, can be expected to improve the future earnings of the target group, as selective and male-dominated STEM programs feature not only a low share of female students (around 30 percent) but also substantial wage premia relative to non-STEM and female-dominated STEM programs, in the order of 10 to 25 percent at entry level.
+By contrast, the intervention induced a significant 2.4-percentage-point increase in STEM undergraduate enrollment among girls in Grade 12, or an increase of 8 percent over the baseline rate of 29 percent, while the effect for boys was negligible.
+This positive impact on female STEM enrollment is driven by high-achieving female students shifting to selective STEM programs, which lead to the most prestigious graduate schools, and male-dominated STEM programs (math, physics, computer science, and engineering).
+These results constitute the first field evidence that in-person exposure to external female role models affects STEM enrollment decisions at college entry.
+They complement the findings from previous research on the effects of external role models on female representation in economics majors (Porter and Serra, 2020), and of female teachers (e.g., Carrell et al., 2010) and virtual role models (Del Carpio and Guadalupe, 2018) in STEM.

-Our paper's second main contribution is to explore the channels through which role models affect students' choice of study.
-Specifically, we analyze a wide range of potential mediators, from perceptions of science-related jobs and gender role in science to academic performance, self-concept, and career aspirations.
-To analyze these outcomes, we conducted a post-treatment student survey consisting of an eight-page questionnaire administered in class one to six months after the classroom interventions.
+To explore the channels through which role models affect students' enrollment outcomes, we conducted a post-treatment student survey consisting of an eight-page questionnaire administered in class one to six months after the classroom interventions.
 We also collected administrative data on high school graduation exams (Baccalauréat) at the end of Grade 12.

-Our results show that the program had no significant effect on students' self-reported taste for science subjects or their academic performance, and only slightly increased their math self-concept.
-By contrast, the role model interventions significantly improved students' perceptions of science-related jobs at both grade levels, with no indication of declining effects over a period of up to six months.
-For girls in Grade 12, the program also helped mitigate some of the masculine stereotypes typically associated with STEM occupations (such as being hard to reconcile with family life) and heightened the perception that these jobs pay better.
-Consistently, we find that unlike those of boys, girls' aspirations for science-related careers increased significantly in Grade 12.
+Our results show that the role model interventions significantly improved students' perceptions of science-related jobs at both grade levels, with no indication of declining effects over a period of up to six months.
+For girls in Grade 12, the interventions significantly increased aspirations for science-related careers.
+They also helped mitigate some of the stereotypes typically associated with STEM occupations (such as being hard to reconcile with family life) and heightened the perception that these jobs pay better.
+By contrast, the intervention had no significant effect on students' self-reported taste for science subjects or their academic performance, and only slightly increased their math self-concept at both grade levels.